Ocular neuralgia

 • Neuropathies

-Symptoms of ocular neuralgia
+Symptoms of optic neuralgia

 Depending on its cause, optic neuralgia can be accompanied by different symptoms.